QR codes on CBD labeling are the key to legalization in Utah, Indiana & Oregon

 #3.
 Use a cascade of markdown cards to stitch multiple pieces of information together

 Markdown cards are creative advertisement cards that you can craft on Beaconstac’s editor.
-These cards can contain text, media and CTAs.
+These cards can contain text, media, and CTAs.
 One idea at a time is a great way of communicating with consumers.
-Link them in series to deliver multiple pieces of information in one session, for eg, the ingredients in the package and then the certificate of analysis and finally advertize your latest products.
+Link them in series to deliver multiple pieces of information in one session, for eg, the ingredients in the package and then the certificate of analysis and finally advertise your latest products.

 #4.
 Track the usage of QR codes